chaalelidris/Nextjs-nestjs-vps-setup/README.md

 > - You access your server by IP (no domain configured yet)
 > - You have Node.js and npm installed on your VPS

----

-Want me to commit this update in the README for you?

 ## 🚀 Deployment Workflow